fayizferosh/yosys-tcl-ui-report/README.md

 ###### Expanding the bussed input and output ports

-/tmp/3 file contains bussed ports as <port_name>* which is expanded to it's each bits and single bit ports lines are untouched and this new content is dumped to .timing file and then the proc exits by giving output the OpenTimer command to access this .timing file.
+The /tmp/3 file contains bussed ports as <port_name>*, which is expanded to each bit, and single-bit port lines are untouched.
+This new content is dumped to .timing file, and then the proc exits by giving output the OpenTimer command to access this .timing file.

 *Code*